 Genetics: Most hearing loss disorders are inherited conditions, passed on in a recessive manner.
 Some syndromes that include hearing loss are Alport syndrome, neurofibromatosis type 2, and Usher syndrome.

-Medications: Some ototoxic medications include loop diuretics, quinine, and macrolide antiobiotics.
+Medications: Some ototoxic medications include loop diuretics, quinine, and macrolide antibiotics.

-Otosclerosis: A condition where the ossicles in the middle ear become fixed and are unable to vibrate accordingly.
+Otosclerosis: An autosomal dominant condition where the ossicles in the middle ear become fixed and are unable to vibrate accordingly.
+It presents as painless progressive hearing loss.

 |||Hentzer E, Histologic studies of the normal mucosa in the middle ear, mastoid cavities and Eustachian tube.
 The Annals of otology, rhinology, and laryngology.
 1970 Aug; [PubMed PMID: 5526992]|